Darnell Sankey: Saskatchewan Roughriders

-Sankey signed with the Saskatchewan Roughriders on February 8, 2022.
+Sankey signed with the Saskatchewan Roughriders on February 8, 2022, at the expiry of his contract with the Stampeders.

 Arlington Renegades

-Sankey signed with the Arlington Renegades of the XFL in February 2023.
+At the conclusion of his contract with the Roughriders, Sankey signed with the Arlington Renegades of the XFL in February of 2023.
 He won the 2023 XFL Championship on May 13, 2023.
 He was granted his release on August 3, 2023.

 Montreal Alouettes

 On September 11, 2023, it was announced that Sankey had signed with the Montreal Alouettes.
 In 2023, he played in six regular season games, starting in five, where he had 31 defensive tackles, one sack, one interception, one forced fumble, and one fumble recovery.
-He would go on to win the Grey Cup with 8 defensive tackles and one sack.
+In the 110th Grey Cup, Sankey had eight defensive tackles and one sack as the Alouettes defeated the Winnipeg Blue Bombers 28–24.

+In the 2024 season, Sankey played in all 18 regular season games where he had 107 defensive tackles, one sack, four pass knockdowns, one interception, three forced fumbles, and two fumble recoveries.
+In the East Final, he had four defensive tackles, one pass knockdown, and one interception in the loss to the Toronto Argonauts.
+In 2025, Sankey played in 18 regular season games where he recorded 101 defensive tackles, two sacks, five pass knockdowns, and one fumble recovery.
+He was named a CFL East All-Star in both 2024 and 2025.
+As a pending free agent, he was granted an early release on December 11, 2025.

+BC Lions

+On December 19, 2025, the BC Lions announced that Sankey had signed with the team on a one-year contract.